MGPoirot/web2mp3/README.md

 currently only YouTube, but I'll add soundcloud soon

-# Backbone
+## Backbone

 Starts with `youtube_search_python` to identify the video with the given URL.
 Then uses `spotipy` to get meta data.
 After which it uses `yt-dlp` to download audio, and finally `eye3d` for handling mp3 tags. `pytube` is optional to get a list of URLS from a playlist.

+Tested on Linux and Windows.

 ## Use agreement